 The Lincoln Memorial Reflecting Pool discharge is comprised of treated water from the Tidal Basin and/or treated potable water from the D.C. water supply.
-Since the Pool has been designed to receive minimum amounts of stormwater, the Pool is expected to discharge a negligible amount of stormwater.

-NAMA will not be authorized to discharge stormwater.
-However, NAMA will be required to review and update its Storm Water Pollution Prevention Plan since industrial activities that take place within LMRP may pose a risk to stormwater.
+Since the Pool has been designed to receive minimal amounts of stormwater, the Pool is expected to discharge a negligible amount of stormwater.
+This permit does not authorize NAMA to discharge stormwater.
+However, this permit does require NAMA to review and update its Storm Water Pollution Prevention Plan since industrial activities that take place within LMRP may pose a risk to stormwater.

-OUTFALL NO. LATITUDE LONGITUDE R ECEIVING WATER DESIGNATED USES RECEIVING WATER IMPAIRMENT TMDL 001 38° 53'16.27" 77° 02' 24.45" Tidal Basin Class A, B, C, D, E pH, E. coli, Total PCBs Yes
+OUTFALL No. LATITUDE Longitude RECEIVING WATER DESIGNATED USES RECEIVING WATER IMPAIRMENT TMDL 001 N 38° 53'16.27" W 77° 02' 24.45" Tidal Basin Class A, B, C, D, E pH, E. coli, Total PCBs Yes